Back & Neck Pain | Hip & Knee Pain | Headaches | Integrative Dry Needling | Manual Therapy | McKenzie Method MDT | Mulligan Concept

 Dry needling is not like acupuncture other than the tool used to accomplish it.

-Our hands-on approach and customized physical therapy program for each patient is the foundation of our success for patients who needs to get back to their busy lives as quickly as possible.
+Our hands-on approach and customized physical therapy program for each patient is the foundation of our success for patients who need to get back to their busy lives as quickly as possible.

 We utilize a wide spectrum of manual therapy techniques to help you return to your normal level of activity as quickly as possible.